Politics of Hungary

 The politics of Hungary take place in a framework of a parliamentary representative democratic republic.
 The prime minister is the head of government of a pluriform multi-party system, while the president is the head of state and holds a largely ceremonial position.
-As of 2024, The country is considered "no longer a full democracy" by the EU, and is generally said to have democratically backslid since 2010 when the Fidesz–KDNP Party Alliance led by Viktor Orbán won a two-third parliamentary supermajority and adopted a new constitution of Hungary that have both remained in place since.
+Since 2024, the country has been considered "no longer a full democracy" by the EU, and is generally said to have democratically backslid since 2010, when the Fidesz–KDNP Party Alliance led by Viktor Orbán won a two-thirds parliamentary supermajority and adopted a new constitution of Hungary.
+However, the victory of Péter Magyar in the 2026 Hungarian parliamentary election may bring about changes, as he promised to restore the order of democracy.

 Executive power is exercised by the government.
 Legislative power is vested in both the government and the parliament.
-The party system since the last elections has been dominated by the conservative Fidesz.
-The three larger oppositions are Democratic Coalition (DK), Momentum and Jobbik; there are also opposition parties with a small fraction in parliament (e.g. Politics Can Be Different).
+Until the last election in 2026, the party system had been dominated by the conservative Fidesz.
+The three larger oppositions were Democratic Coalition (DK), Momentum and Jobbik; there were also opposition parties with a small fraction in parliament (e.g. Politics Can Be Different).
 The judiciary is independent of the executive and the legislature.

-Hungary is an independent state, which has been a member of the European Union since 2004.
-Since 1989 Hungary has been a parliamentary republic.
-Legislative power is exercised by the unicameral National Assembly that consists of 199 members.
-Members of the National Assembly are elected for four years.
+Hungary is an independent state which has been a parliamentary republic since 1989 and a member of the European Union since 2004.
+Legislative power is exercised by the unicameral National Assembly that consists of 199 members, who are elected for four-year terms.

-In the April 2022 election, Prime Minister Viktor Orbán won a fourth consecutive term in office.
-His party, Fidesz, secured another two-thirds majority in parliament.

-The longest-serving prime minister is incumbent office-holder Viktor Orbán, who held the position from 6 July 1998 to 27 May 2002 and from 29 May 2010 until present-day.
-He surpassed Kálmán Tisza as the longest-serving prime minister on 30 November 2020. if the years are counted cumulatively, with 19 years in total as of 2025.
+In the April 2026 election, Péter Magyar's Tisza Party won a two-thirds supermajority in parliament, decisively beating Orbán's incumbent Fidesz–KDNP party.
+Magyar became prime minister on 9 May 2026.